-NAMI PBC’s Adult Peer Mentoring Program offers one-one-one mentoring from a NAMI PBC Peer Mentor who is in sustained recovery from living with a mental health condition.
-Peer Mentors work with individuals living in Palm Beach County* who are experiencing mental health challenges.
+NAMI PBC’s Adult Peer Mentoring Program offers one-one-one mentoring from a NAMI PBC Peer Mentor or Certified Recovery Peer Specialist (CRPS) who is in sustained recovery from living with a mental health condition.
+Peer Mentors/CRPSs work with individuals living in Palm Beach County who are experiencing mental health challenges.
 The program is offered at no cost to the individual served.
-The Mentor meets with the individual weekly, in the individual’s home or in the community.**
+The Mentor meets with the individual weekly, in the individual’s home or in the community.*

-**Mentors are delivering remote peer mentoring services during the Coronavirus/COVID-19 pandemic to ensure the safety of individuals served, as well as the safety of the mentors, until further notice.
+*Peer mentoring services are being delivered remotely during the Coronavirus/COVID-19 pandemic to ensure the safety of individuals served, as well as the safety of our staff, until further notice.

 Individuals, family members, or agency/healthcare personnel may refer to this service by calling NAMI PBC and requesting Peer Mentoring Services.
 The caller will provide information to the NAMI PBC Program Manager.
-The Program Manager will match a Peer Mentor to work with the individual and will contact the individual requiring services to schedule an initial meeting to open services.
-Subsequent weekly meetings will be scheduled by the Peer Mentor and individual served.
+The Program Manager will match a Peer Mentor/Certified Recovery Peer Specialist (CRPS) to work with the individual and will contact the individual requesting services to schedule an initial meeting to open services.
+Subsequent weekly meetings will be scheduled by the Peer Mentor/CRPS and individual served.

 *Phone while working remotely due to Coronavirus/COVID-19 pandemic: (802) 230-7679.